Yyh2005201/Gradio/README.md

 In this project, I developed an interactive 'RPG(role-playing game) Character Creator' where you can create the feature of your character by yourself application using the Gradio library.
 I utilized the gr.Blocks API to design a custom layout, organizing the interface into specific Rows and Columns for a clean user experience.
 The app features various input components, including Sliders for adjusting character statistics (Strength, Magic, Speed), a Textbox for the name, and an Image uploader for the avatar.
 I implemented a backend Python function that processes these inputs to calculate a total 'Power Level,' dynamically assigns a character class (e.g., Warrior, Mage), and generates a formatted character sheet as the output.

+# Use the huggingface transformers library and its pipelines to build a gradio app.
+This application demonstrates how to use the Hugging Face transformers library and its pipelines to build a gradio app for text summarization.

+It utilizes the pre-trained facebook/bart-large-cnn model within a summarization pipeline to process long articles into concise summaries.
+The application is designed to run on the CPU (device=-1) to ensure stability across different hardware environments.
+The user interface, constructed using gradio.Blocks, features adjustable sliders that allow users to control the maximum and minimum length of the generated summary dynamically.